Museum-of-Art-and-Digital-Entertainment/MADE-Initiatives/README.md

 We differentiate ourselves from other institutions in our belief that the playable experience of video games and other artifacts must be interactive to be fully understood.
 To that end, our organization actively explores the spectrum of playable preservation by using all available methods to create our exhibit experience.

 # Volunteering Opportunities
 The MADE is always looking for volunteers!
 From teaching our free game development classes, working on our website, maintaining our exhibits, and bringing the MADE's collection into the community, we've got so much for you to work on.
 If you're interested, jump over to our project board: [Project Board Here!](https://github.com/orgs/Museum-of-Art-and-Digital-Entertainment/projects/14).
+You can also take a look at some of our key programs below; all of these need support, and we're happy to provide you with information you need to get started!
+All opportunities for these programs are listed in the project link above.

 # Key Programs
 ## Museum